Simon Fraser Student Society: Quorum

-Until recently, a quorum of 500 members was required to make any changes to the Student Society's bylaws and constitution at the Society's annual general meeting (AGM).
-As the university has approximately 28,000 students, this means that only 2% of student population is needed to make wide-reaching changes with regards to the SFSS.
-Despite the seemingly low requirement, quorum has been unattainable most years.
-In 2005, this led the Society to propose a change to the bylaw for quorum from 500 to 100, which ultimately failed.
+Until 2007, a quorum of 500 members was required to make any changes to the Student Society's bylaws and constitution at the Society's annual general meeting (AGM).
+As the university had approximately 28,000 students, this meant that only 2% of student population was needed to make wide-reaching changes with regards to the SFSS.
+Despite the seemingly low requirement, quorum had been unattainable most years.
+In 2005, this led the Society to propose a change to the bylaw, lowering quorum from 500 to 100, which ultimately failed.

-In the fall 2003 semester, the Society spent $15,000 hosting a free dinner for students to encourage turnout at the annual general meeting to achieve quorum.
+The issue had gained attention in the fall 2003 semester, after the Society spent $15,000 hosting a free dinner for students to encourage turnout at the annual general meeting to achieve quorum.
 Although the quorum of 500 was met, students left part-way through the meeting, causing the meeting to lose quorum.
 As a result, no voting was done, and an outcry ensued from students for allegedly wasting student fees.
-The 2006 special general meeting (see "Impeachment") marks the first time quorum has been effectively reached in 10 years.
+The 2006 special general meeting (see #Impeachment) marked the first time quorum had been effectively reached in 10 years.

-On 10 October 2007, members of the Simon Fraser Student Society achieved the quorum of over 500 at the annual general meeting; three major by-laws changes occurred.
-Graduate students, who had previously voted for full independence in March, are no longer be members of the Simon Fraser Student Society as of September 2008.
+On 10 October 2007, members of the SFSS achieved the quorum of over 500 at the annual general meeting; three major by-laws changes occurred.
+Graduate students, who had previously voted for full independence in March, would no longer be members of the Simon Fraser Student Society as of September 2008.
 Graduate students were the majority of attendees and had an interest in the above amendment, shown by their unusually high turnout.
-A motion to lower quorum from 500 to 250 passed with 77%, and another resolution passed giving members of the society the ability to vote on future by-law changes by referendums as well as at general meetings.
+A motion to lower quorum from 500 to 250 passed with 77%, and another resolution passed giving members of SFSS the ability to vote on future by-law changes by referendums as well as at general meetings.